github/docs/content/code-security/securing-your-organization/enabling-security-features-in-your-organization/configuring-global-security-settings-for-your-organization.md

 {% ifversion secret-scanning-ai-generic-secret-detection %}

-### Generic secret detection
+### {% data variables.secret-scanning.generic-secret-detection-caps %} with {% data variables.secret-scanning.copilot-secret-scanning %}

-Generic secret detection is an AI-powered expansion of {% data variables.product.prodname_secret_scanning %} that scans and creates alerts for unstructured secrets, such as passwords.
-To enable these scans, select **Use AI detection to find additional secrets**.
+{% data variables.secret-scanning.copilot-secret-scanning %}'s {% data variables.secret-scanning.generic-secret-detection %} is an AI-powered expansion of {% data variables.product.prodname_secret_scanning %} that scans and creates alerts for unstructured secrets, such as passwords.
+To enable these scans, select **Scan for generic secrets**.
 Be aware that generic secrets often have a higher rate of false positives than other types of alert.
-To learn more about generic secrets, see "[AUTOTITLE](/code-security/secret-scanning/using-advanced-secret-scanning-and-push-protection-features/generic-secret-detection/responsible-ai-generic-secrets)."
+To learn more about generic secrets, see "[AUTOTITLE](/code-security/secret-scanning/copilot-secret-scanning/responsible-ai-generic-secrets)."

-{% data reusables.secret-scanning.generic-secret-detection-ai %}
+{% data reusables.secret-scanning.copilot-secret-scanning-generic-secrets-subscription-note %}

 {% endif %}